mianasbat/terraform-ansible-intro/source/lab1.rst

-EC2 instance from AWS Console:
+EC2 instance using AWS Console:
 ==============================

 In this section we will do a hands on lab to do two tasks.
 Task 1 is to create an ec2 instance from the AWS Console and task 2 is to destroy the ec2 instance.
 Follow the following steps to complete the lab.